 Marylanders Reminded to Keep Fawns Wild

-Removing Wild Animals is Unnecessary, Dangerous and Illegal
+Removing Wild Animals is Dangerous, Illegal and Unnecessary

-Late spring is the prime birthing time for white-tailed deer, and the Maryland Department of Natural Resources reminds anyone who encounters a fawn to avoid disturbing it.
-While young deer often appear to be orphaned, in most cases, the doe is nearby feeding and will return to care for her young.
+With late spring being the prime birthing time for white-tailed deer in the state, the Maryland Department of Natural Resources reminds anyone who encounters a fawn to avoid disturbing it.
+While young deer often appear to be orphaned, in most cases the doe is nearby protecting and feeding her offspring.

 Newborn fawns have almost no natural odor and their spotted, reddish-brown coats help them blend into their surroundings.
 Fawns instinctively lie motionless when approached by potential predators.
 This seemingly helpless state is a behavioral adaptation that has helped white-tailed deer survive for ages.
-However, curious fawns will sometimes wander around new surroundings and may appear to be lost or distressed.
+Despite this strategy, curious fawns will sometimes wander around new surroundings.

-Anyone with questions about fawns, or other young wild animals, is encouraged to contact the U.S. Department of Agriculture Nuisance Animal Hotline at 877-463-6497.
+Anyone with questions on fawns or other young wild animals are encouraged to contact the U.S. Department of Agriculture Wildlife Services at 877-463-6497.